MixedRealityLab/tas-symposium/program/keynotes.md

     sep_before: true
 ---

+There will be a plenary session on the Trustworthy Autonomous Systems Hub and it's legacy, and one from Good Systems researcher Maria De-Arteaga on "The limits of Automation".
+Details of these talks will follow.

-We are delighted to announce that S. Shyam Sundar from Penn State University is a TAS '24 symposium keynote speaker.
+We are also delighted to announce that S. Shyam Sundar from Penn State University is a TAS '24 symposium keynote speaker.

 ## S. Shyam Sundar — Penn State University